percona/pmm/doc/source/install.rst

 When a newer version of *PMM Client* becomes available:

 1. :ref:`Remove PMM Client <remove-client>`.

-   .. note:: This step is not necessary for minor releases.
-      For example, to upgrade from 1.0.2 to 1.0.3, you can install the new version on top of the old one.

 2. Download and install the *PMM Client* package as described :ref:`here <client-install>`.